HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-screening-response-intro.md

 **Profile specific implementation guidance:**

 - See [SDOH Guidance] for how this profile can used to represent SDOH assessments.
-- An Observation without a value, **SHALL** include a reason why the data is absent *unless* there are component observations.
 - For questions represented in `Observation.code` (e.g., LOINC) that specify “check all that apply”, the question should be used for `Observation.code` and for `Observation.component.code`.
 For “check all that apply” questions, the answers (regardless of whether one or more are selected) should only be represented using `Observation.component.value` and `Observation.value` should be empty.
-  - \*Systems that never provide an observation without a value are not required to support `Observation.dataAbsentReason`
+{% include DAR-exception.md %}

 ### Examples